jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 (Almost) every JavaScript object has a second object linked to it, known as its _prototype_; an object inherits properties from its respective prototype.

-Every object has a hidden special property called `[[Prototype]]` that refers to the object prototype, and we can access and set this property through the `Object.getProtoypeOf` and `Object.setPrototypeOf` methods.
+Every object has a hidden special property called `[[Prototype]]` that refers to the object prototype, and we can access and set this property through the `Object.getProtoypeOf()` and `Object.setPrototypeOf()` methods.
 There is a non-hidden, now deprecated property to access an object's prototype: `__proto__`.

-`Object.prototype` is a rare case of object that has no prototype: it does not inherit any properties:
+`Object.prototype` is a rare case of an object that has no prototype: it does not inherit any properties:

 ```js
 Object.prototype.__proto__ === `null` // => true